Let us help you find out.

 Click here for more information on Eddy Current Separators

-It is critical when dealing with unsorted recyclables to utilise magnetic screening upstream from the Eddy Current Separator (ECS).
+It is critical when dealing with unsorted recyclables to utilize magnetic screening upstream from the Eddy Current Separator (ECS).
 The ECS, unless it has an incorporated Drum Magnet, cannot remove ferrous materials.
 It is ideal to have magnetic screening upstream from the ECS to reduce load and wear and tear on the ECS.

 RECYCLING AND WASTE APPLICATIONS